niyuanqi/SNAP/README.md

 Contains routines for image manipulation (cropping, stacking, subtracting), photometry (PSF photometry, aperture photometry, estimating detection limits), and calibration (querying reference stars, differential photometry), as well as routines for transforming light curves between the KMTNet $BVI$ filter system and standard Johnson/SDSS filters.
 There are also many supernova-specific programs for analysing their light curves and fitting them with models.

-[KSPPhotManual_210429.pdf](KSPPhotManual_210429.pdf) explains the standard workflow for how to use SNAP to process KSP images and extract light curves from them.
+The manual is here -> ([KSPPhotManual_210429.pdf](KSPPhotManual_210429.pdf)).

+The manual explains the standard workflow for how to use SNAP to process KSP images and extract light curves from them.
 It also provides detailed descriptions of how individual routines work, tests them on KMTNet data to establish behavioral benchmarks, and instructions on how you can setup or modify these routines/workflows for your purposes.

 You can also read below for some command line examples with a few programs.